sudomesh/disaster-radio/README.md

 ### For dev boards

-Connect your computer the board using a usb cable,
+Connect your computer to the board using a usb cable,

 In `platformio.ini` make sure `upload_port`, `upload_speed`, etc are correct for your device.